BEXIS2/Documents/Docs/MyData.md

   * No explicit release action is required.
   * **Every version** created by any change in the dataset is shown on the dataset landing page.
 * Versioning with minor/major versions (releases)
-   * Before release, the dataset is visible **only to users with editing permissions** (e.g. dataset authors or administrators) in the My Data dashboard.
+   * Before release, the dataset is visible **only to users with editing permissions** (e.g., dataset authors or administrators) in the My Data dashboard.
    * A dataset becomes **searchable only after a major/minor version** has been released.
    * Only released major/minor versions are visible on the dataset landing page.